IsahiRea/IsahiRea/README.md

 - ⚡ Fun fact: ...
 - I'm super interested in [Your Interests, e.g., APIs, databases, server-side logic] -->
 I'm Cesar Rea, a software developer who loves tinkering with code and building cool stuff.
 I'm all about backend development and I'm on the lookout for a job in that space.
-You'll find a bunch of my projects and open-source contributions here.
+You'll find a bunch of my projects here.
 I'm always up for learning something new.
-Let's connect and create something extraordinary together!
+If you're hiring, let's connect and create something extraordinary together!